Merkel says Macron would be 'strong president' for France

 "We will see.
 I can't anticipate the discussions with the future French president," she said.

 Germany holds a national election on Sept.
-24. Merkel's conservatives are five percentage points ahead of their centre-left Social Democrat junior coalition partners in the polls.
+24. Merkel's conservatives are five percentage points ahead of their center-left Social Democrat junior coalition partners in the polls.

 (Reporting by Joseph Nasr; Editing by Andrew Heavens)